exakat/exakat-docs/Reference/Rules/Php/FinalConstant.rst

 Final Constant
 ++++++++++++++

-  Final modifier for class constants.
+  This rule lists the usage of the final modifier for class constants.
+The support of final for class constants was added in PHP 8.1.

 .. code-block:: php